 Because once the temperature falls to freezing temperature the water inside aloe vera starts to function abnormally and may cause bending of leaves.

 As aloe vera plant cannot handle such extreme cold weather.

 You should move your aloe vera plant indoors and keep them in a place which is a bit warmer.

-You will see that your plant has started to recover within 2-3 days.
+You will see that your plant will start to recover within 2-3 days.

 Recent Location Change

 Have you recently moved your plant from indoors to outdoors or the vice versa?

 Then this can possibly be the reason behind Aloe Vera bent leaves.

 Due to sudden change in temperature, the plant goes under stress and tends to bend.